lorensen/VTKExamples/src/Coverage/JavaVTKClassesUsed.md

 ## Java

-Out of 2729 available VTK classes, 117 are demonstrated here.
+Out of 2802 available VTK classes, 117 are demonstrated here.

+### Excluded classes

 These classes are excluded since they occur in the majority of the examples:
 | VTK Class | VTK Class | VTK Class |